xpherism/udm-proxy/README.md

 6. Run boot script again and we are done :-)

-Remember to change the `etc/caddy/Caddyfile` to your requirements and add mounts additional mounts to podman run if needed.<br>
+Remember to change the `etc/caddy/Caddyfile` to your requirements and add additional mounts to podman run if needed.<br>
 The default caddefile proxies unifi.my.domain to 10.0.0.1 (ie. unifi controller) If you keep the proxy settings for the unifi controller, then you need do following first to avoid redirect recursion